bigbeartechworld/big-bear-runtipi/README.md

 - [Your Spotify](https://github.com/Yooooomi/your_spotify) - Self hosted Spotify tracking dashboard.
 - [ZeroTier](https://github.com/zerotier/ZeroTierOne) - Easy to use zero configuration VPN.
 - [Zigbee2MQTT](https://github.com/Koenkk/zigbee2mqtt) - Zigbee to MQTT bridge
 - [Zipline](https://github.com/diced/zipline) - A ShareX/file upload server that is easy to use, packed with features, and with an easy setup!

-# big-bear-runtipi
+## How to sumbit an app

+If you want to see new apps on Tipi you can either:

+- [Create a discussion](https://community.bigbeartechworld.com) on the BigBearCommunity and members of the community will add it